melitus/smart-city/README.md

     - Include a brief report (1-2 pages) explaining design decisions, challenges faced, and scalability considerations with increased data volume.

+# System Requirements:
+#### Functional Requirements
+1. Use Cases and User Stories
+###### Use Case 1: Data Ingestion

+- Description: Ingest real-time and batch data streams from multiple sources (bus, van, weather, passenger data).
+- User Story 1: As a data pipeline user, I want to ingest various data streams (e.g., bus locations, weather updates, passenger data) in real-time so that I can process and correlate data for van dispatch decisions.

+###### Use Case 2: Data Validation

+- Description: Ensure all incoming data is validated against predefined schemas and business rules before processing.
+- User Story 2: As a system administrator, I want the system to validate incoming data (e.g., bus location, passenger count) to ensure accuracy and avoid processing errors.

+###### Use Case 3: Real-Time Data Correlation

+- Description: Perform correlations between different data streams (e.g., bus delay, weather conditions, passenger wait time) in real-time for actionable insights.
+- User Story 3: As a system analyst, I want to receive real-time correlations of bus delays, weather conditions, and passenger data to generate actionable insights for van dispatch.

+###### Use Case 4: Van Dispatch Decision

+- Description: Automatically trigger van dispatch based on bus delays, passenger wait times, and available vans.
+- User Story 4: As a system user, I want the system to automatically request a van when bus delays exceed a threshold and there are enough waiting passengers at the station.

+###### Use Case 5: Dashboard and API

+- Description: Provide a dashboard and API for external systems to access real-time insights and historical data.
+- User Story 5: As a user, I want to visualize the real-time bus, van, and passenger data on a dashboard and access these insights via an API.

+###### Use Case 6: Data Storage and Replay

+- Description: Store historical data for analytics and allow replaying data streams to simulate conditions.
+- User Story 6: As a data analyst, I want to store data to perform historical analysis and replay data streams for debugging or testing.

+2. Functional Modules and Components
+- Data Ingestion Layer
+   - Bus Data Ingestion: Captures real-time bus location and status data.
+   - Van Data Ingestion: Captures real-time van location and status data.
+   - Weather Data Ingestion: Captures real-time weather updates.
+   - Passenger Data Ingestion: Captures passenger count and location data

+- Data Processing Layer

+  - Real-Time Correlation Engine: Correlates bus delays with weather conditions and passenger count to generate actionable insights.
+  - Van Dispatch Decision Engine: Based on predefined rules (e.g., bus delay threshold, passenger count), decides when a van should be dispatched.
+  - Data Aggregation: Aggregates incoming data for dashboard visualization and API access.

+- Dashboard/API Layer
+   - API Endpoint: Exposes a RESTful API for external systems to query data and insights.
+   - Real-Time Dashboard: Displays real-time data and insights (bus delays, van requests) for operators and analysts.

+- Message Broker Layer (Kafka)
+   - Producers: Publish real-time data (bus, van, weather, passenger data) to Kafka topics.
+   - Consumers: Process data from Kafka topics, trigger actions (e.g., van dispatch, real-time correlation).

+- Storage Layer
+  - Database (MongoDB): Stores historical data for replay and analytics.

+#### Non-Functional Requirements
+- Handle high-velocity data streams efficiently.
+- Ensure data quality by filtering out incomplete or malformed data.
+- Provide meaningful error-handling for failed data ingestion or processing.

+# System Architecture

 ## High-Level Architecture
 #### Components
 - Data Ingestion Layer: